 Practising putting up the wall

 It’s tiring having to deal with things that you wish you could just ignore or pass on to someone else.
 When you are running your own business though you can’t do either.
 Instead, you’ve got to learn to come to terms with it and see your insecurities for what they are so you can tackle them.
-Either that or becoming one of those wound up control freak bosses who go nuts if anything goes wrong – you all know the type!
+Either that or become one of those wound up control-freak bosses who go nuts if anything goes wrong.
+I’ve seen business owners like this before and I can also see how you can easily end up there!

 If there’s one thing I’ve learnt from this entire process is that almost every problem comes within.
 Because the problem is rarely actually the problem but in fact the way you react and the way you feel inside.
 So that’s why being your own boss is bloody hard work and I spend a lot of my time frustrated, hurt, angry and feeling like a complete mug.